OspreyProject/Osprey/.github/TERMS.md

 ## 8. Third-Party Services

-The Service may rely on third-party threat intelligence, DNS filtering, hosting, network, security, or infrastructure providers.
+The Service may rely on third-party threat intelligence, DNS filtering, hosting, network, security, monitoring, or infrastructure providers.
 We are not responsible for outages, errors, policy changes, or inaccuracies caused by third-party services.

 ## 9. Privacy

-Our [Privacy Policy](./PRIVACY.md) describes how the current Osprey service processes data.
+Our [Privacy Policy](./PRIVACY.md) describes how the current Osprey service processes data, including limited operational monitoring and service telemetry used to run, secure, and maintain the service.

 If we introduce additional products or an enterprise offering in the future, those services may be governed by a separate privacy policy or supplemental notice.